ravirama12001/CarND-Behavioral-Cloning-P3/README.md

 Step2:

 Generate Data using Car Simulator.
-Here more data more accuracy.
+Remember more data means more accuracy.
 I have recorded 3 laps for good accuracy.

 Step3: